Pelham, Ontario

-The Town of Pelham (2016 population 17,110) is located in the centre of Niagara Region in Ontario, Canada.
+Pelham (2016 population 17,110) is a town located in the centre of Niagara Region in Ontario, Canada.

 The town's southern boundary is formed by the Welland River, a meandering waterway that flows into the Niagara River.
 To the west is the township of West Lincoln, to the east the city of Welland and the city of Thorold, and to the north the city of St. Catharines and the town of Lincoln.
 North Pelham contains the picturesque Short Hills (see attractions).
 Two important creeks have their headwaters within Pelham; Coyle Creek, which flows south into the Welland River, and Twelve Mile creek, a spring-fed stream that flows north into Lake Ontario.

 History

 Pelham Township was part of the original Welland County since the late 1780s.
-The Town of Pelham (est. 1970) derives its name from Pelham Township, which John Graves Simcoe named in the 1790s.
+The Town of Pelham derives its name from Pelham Township, which John Graves Simcoe named in the 1790s.
 In the beginning, the townships were only numbered and not named.
 The policy of Simcoe was to adopt township names from England.
 Pelham was named after the Pelham family though it is uncertain which particular Pelham family member it is attributed to - either Henry Fiennes Pelham-Clinton (nephew to 2 Prime Ministers and considered powerful and influential) or Charles Anderson Pelham (a quiet MP who spoke only once in 26 years in the House of Commons).
 But in fact, it turns out that it was named after early landowner Joshua Pell's family manor in Westchester County, New York—Pelham Manor—lost by the Loyalist Pells during the American Revolution (Pell went first in exile to Nova Scotia in 1783, before later being granted lands in the Niagara area after a direct appeal to George III.).

 In 1922, the Village of Fonthill became a separate municipality by petitioning for land from the Township of Pelham and the Township of Thorold.

+The current Town of Pelham was created in 1970 as part of area municipal restructuring through the amalgamation of the Township of Pelham, Village of Fonthill and a small portion of the Township of Thorold immediately adjacent to Fonthill.